Who We Are

 Cheryl Zimlich | Executive Director, Bohemian Foundation, Founding Member

 Holly LeMasurier brings twenty-plus years of facilitating diverse, collaborative, strategic projects and achieving results.
-She focusses on three intersecting approaches to driving initiatives: Community Capacity-Building & Empowerment, Place-Based Asset Planning, and Opportunity Agendas.
+She focuses on three intersecting approaches to driving initiatives: Community Capacity-Building & Empowerment, Place-Based Asset Development, and Opportunity Agendas.
 At Homeward 2020, Holly will: